Afkeen2004/Data-Science-and-Algorithm-S4-/README.md

 **Q1:** You are given an undirected graph G. Implement the following using DFS as a sub-routine; noOfConnectedComponents(G), sizeOfComponents(G), noOfBridges(G), noOfArticulationPoints(G)

 **Q2:** Given a directed graph containing N nodes as an adjacency matrix,implement the following using a Breadth-First Search(BFS) traversal algorithm; Is Topological sort possible(), Number of strongly components()

 **Q3:** You are given an integer N representing the number of nodes in the graph .
 The graph is represented by adjacency list .The next N lines represent an adjacency list where first integer is node itself and next integers are the nodes adjacent to it in ascending order .
 The goal is to implement the following using a Depth-First Search (DFS) traversal algorithm; All path(Node1,Node2), valid tree()

 ## Cycle-3-Part-B-Assignment
+**Graphs: Minimum Spanning Tree**

+**Q1:** Write a Program to compute the Minimum spanning tree of a connected undirected graph G using Prim’s algorithm .
+Print the sequence with which edges are picked by algorithm and total edge weight of spanning tree.
+The goal is to implement the following functions Sequence(x), Total weight().

+**Q2:** Write a Program to compute the Minimum spanning tree of a connected undirected graph G using Kruskal’s Algorithm.

+**Q3:** You are given a weighted undirected graph represented as an adjacency list.
+Your task is to implement Dijkstra’s algorithm to find the shortest distances from a given source node to all other nodes in the graph.

+**Q4:** You are given a weighted undirected graph represented as a weighted adjacency matrix.
+Your task is to implement the Floyd-Warshall algorithm to find the shortest paths between all pairs of nodes in the graph.
+##
+##